 The condition for extending a residence permit is, first and foremost, that you still meet the conditions for your original residence permit.

-When applying for an extension of your temporary residence permit, you need to use different application forms depending on whether you are over or under the age of 18, or whether you are over the age of 18 now, but were under the age of 18 when you were granted your original residence permit.
+When applying for an extension of your temporary residence permit, you need to use different application forms depending on whether you are over or under the age of 18.

 Extension of a temporary residence permit (adults)

 Extension of a temporary residence permit (children under 18)

 You can obtain a printed version of the application forms at the Danish Immigration Service's Citizen Service, where you can also submit your application.
 If you live outside the Greater Copenhagen area, you can also obtain the forms and submit your application at your local police station.